subnero1/website/products/wnc-m25mrs3.md

 section_id: products
 ---

-## Research Edition Standalone Configuration Modem
+## Research Edition Modem

 Our research edition modems are designed to bridge the gap between developing applications using a [simulator]({{ site.baseurl }}{%link products/unet.md %}) and high-end commercial deployments.
 Due to its low cost, these modems provide an easier entry to the world of underwater communications to any underwater technology enthusiasts.
-The modem runs the [UnetStack]({{ site.baseurl }}{%link products/unetstack.md %}) underwater networking stack, and provides a wide-range of functionality such as data transmission & reception, navigation, time synchronization, and networked operations.

 ## Key Features